Rehab a Home w/HUD's 203(k)

 The Department also believes that the Section 203(k) program is an excellent means for lenders to demonstrate their commitment to lending in lower income communities and to help meet their responsibilities under the Community Reinvestment Act (CRA).
 HUD is committed to increasing homeownership opportunities for families in these communities and Section 203(k) is an excellent product for use with CRA-type lending programs.

-If you have questions about the 203(k) program or are interested in getting a 203(k) insured mortgage loan, we suggest that you get in touch with an FHA-approved lender in your area or the Homeownership Center in your area.
+If you have questions about the 203(k) program or are interested in getting a 203(k) insured mortgage loan, we suggest that you contact an FHA-approved lender or the HUD Homeownership Center that serves your area.

 IntroductionSection 10 1 (c) (1) of the Housing and Community Development Amendments of 1978 (Public Law 95557) amends Section 203(k) of the National Housing Act (NHA).
 The objective of the revision is to enable HUD to promote and facilitate the restoration and preservation of the Nation's existing housing stock.
 The provisions of Section 203(k) are located in Chapter II of Title 24 of the Code of Federal Regulations under Section 203.50 and Sections 203.440 through 203.494.
-Program instructions are in HUD Handbook 4240-4.
-HUD Handbooks may be ordered online from The HUD Compendium or from HUDCLIPS.
+Program instructions are online in HUD Handbook 4240-4.

 203(k) - How It Is Different